-Administrative factors: The AMFRTF is a Corporate Commonwealth Entity within the General Government Sector, and is directed by Trustees appointed by the Responsible Minister.
-The Fund operates in accordance with the relevant legislation (including the Services Trust Fund Act 1947 and the PGPA Act).
+Administrative factors: The AMFRTF is a corporate Commonwealth entity within the Department of Defence portfolio and oversight by a Trustees Board appointed by the responsible Minister.
+The Fund operates in accordance with the Services Trust Fund Act 1947, the PGPA Act 2013 and other relevant policy and legislation.

-Technological factors: The AMFRTF uses the Department of Defence ICT including its record management database plus a standalone laptop for MYOB financial management.
+Technological factors: The AMFRTF uses the Department of Defence ICT including its record management database and a standalone laptop for MYOB financial management.